saadsharif/ttds-group/api/indexing.md

 Note that the unstemmed form of the term is stored in the posting value.
 This information is currently only used for building suggestions - see [Suggestions](#suggestions).

 3. **Positions** - a file containing a mapping from a term to a list of the containing documents and the respective positions of the term.
-This is very similar to the postings file described above, except positions of the terms for each document are also stored.
+This is very similar to the postings file described above, except positions of the terms for each document are also encoded.
 A positions file is thus considerably larger than a postings file for the same term.
 We additionally encode skips lists for the positions of each document.
 Positions are their respective skip lists are used for proximity queries.
-A positions entry for a term is shown below as persisted on disk:

 4. **Suggestion Trie** - a trie structure can be built from the postings on demand to service suggestion queries.
 See [Suggestions](#suggestions).
 This is held in memory only.